charleszipp/abode/docs/onboarding/02-digital-twin-definition-language.md

 2. Upload the updated model as a new version.
 3. Create a new twin using the updated model.

+### Add a marker tag
+1. Modify your first model to include a marker tag.
+2. Upload the updated model as a new version.
+3. Create new twin using the updated model.
+4. Update the tag value of the twin.
+5. Perform a query to get results filtering by your tag.

 ### Create a Relationship

 1. Create a new second model.